Table of Contents

 We can pressurize our debaters to pay back quickly but we can’t control them because they are separate legal entities.
-Also, they are the ones providing us business.
+Also, they are the ones providing us with business.

 We can put off the payment to our suppliers but it will eventually ruin business relationships and decrease goodwill in the industry.
-A delay in payment can lead to the holding up on the supplier’s side.
+A delay in payment can lead to a holding up on the supplier’s side.

 Funds in the banks help but they come at a cost.

 In the end, it is best to stick to the stocks.
 Over-stock should be avoided and the stock turnover rate should be high to have better working capital.

 Although, this answer is generic as companies like telecommunications and eCommerce work with negative – working capital.
 So, before answering, be sure about the company you mention.

 7. Differentiate Between ‘Accounts Payable’ and ‘Accounts Receivable’.

 Ans: Accounting and taxation include an important feature known as account payable.
 Account payable is the amount a company holds.
 It is purchased goods and services from a supplier.

 Account receivable is the amount the company has the right to collect as it sells those goods or services to the customers on credit.

 In short, accounts payable are liabilities and accounts receivable are assets.